What you need to know

 Due to changes in legislation, we no longer send them out unless you’ve asked us to send one.
 How you access that information now depends on how you lodge your tax return:

-through myTax or a registered tax agent – by 20 July 2020 your health insurance details should be pre-filled on your tax return, so you shouldn’t need to do anything.
+Through myTax or a registered tax agent – by 20 July 2021 your health insurance details should be pre-filled on your tax return, so you shouldn’t need to do anything.
 (If there's any issue with this, follow the instructions below)

-log into Online Member Services and go to My Membership > Tax Statements. – available from 8 July 2020.
-Or call us on 1300 727 538 and we'll email or post it to you.
+Log into Online Member Services and go to My Membership > Tax Statements. – available from 8 July 2021.